 Atrial/Ventricular Septal Defect Closure Surgery

-Artis Q with PURE® is visionary breakthrough in X-ray generation.
+Artis Q with PURE® is a visionary breakthrough in X-ray generation.
 Offering peerless high contrast resolution at any angle.
-While its high-dynamic range detector enables advanced 3D imaging and enhanced guidance especially during interventional procedures in cardiology.
+While its high-dynamic-range detector enables advanced 3D imaging and enhanced guidance especially during interventional procedures in cardiology.